 2 ½ quarts of chicken,beef or vegetable (your taste here) stock

-2 tsp. ground cumin
+2 teaspoons cumin

-3 tsp. kosher salt (adjust to taste)
+3 teaspoons kosher salt (to taste)

-1 ½ tsp. fresh ground black pepper
+1 ½ teaspoons black pepper

 YUM!
 I'm going to make this this week or next!
 IT will be my 1st canning in a pressure cooker :)